Why I built yet another dependency graph scanner

 bomly scan --image ghcr.io/your-org/your-app:latest

 Detectors differ in how they work, and I try to be upfront about it.
 Some parse lockfiles fully offline; others shell out to the real build tool (Go, Maven, Gradle, sbt) because that's the honest way to resolve those ecosystems — which means those detectors can reach a package registry even without enrichment.
-I'd rather name that seam than paper over it.
+I'd rather say that clearly than hide it.

 How the graph gets used